Bring Penetration Testing Data into Tenable Exposure Management

 Continuous Context via the Open Connector

-To bridge this gap, Tenable Exposure Management offers the Tenable One Open Connector to ingest penetration testing data directly into the Tenable Exposure Management platform.
-This connector acts as the central bridge for your external data, transforming static findings into actionable intelligence.
+To address these challenges, Tenable Exposure Management provides the Tenable One Open Connector.
+The Tenable One Open Connector ingests penetration testing data directly into Tenable Exposure Management.
+This connector transforms static findings into trackable exposure data.

 Core Benefits